donkirkby/live-py-plugin/CONTRIBUTING.md

 # Contributing to the Live Coding in Python Project #
 If you like this project and want to make it better, help out.
-It could be as simple as sending Don a nice note on [Google+][g+], you could report a bug, or pitch in with some development work.
+It could be as simple as sending [@donkirkby] a nice note on Twitter, you could report a bug, or pitch in with some development work.
+There are usually some issues labeled as [good first issues] or [help wanted].

 ## Bug Reports and Enhancement Requests ##
 Please create issue descriptions [on GitHub][issues].
 Be as specific as possible.